-How to Get an Emotional Support Animal (ESA) Letter in Minneapolis, Minnesota
+How to Get an Emotional Support Animal (ESA) Letter in Minneapolis, MN

 An emotional support animal (ESA) can play a life-changing role in an individual’s mental health treatment plan; the comfort, companionship, and affection they provide can help ease disability-related symptoms and greatly improve quality of life.

-An emotional support animal doesn’t need an ESA letter for an individual to benefit from their support, but it will grant legal protections that can make everyday life a whole lot easier in a city like Minneapolis, such as exemption from a rental’s “no-pet” policy.
+An emotional support animal doesn’t need an ESA letter for an individual to benefit from their support, but it will allow them to access legal protections that can make everyday life a whole lot easier in a city like Minneapolis, such as exemption from a rental property’s “no-pet” policy.

 Below, we’ll cover what an ESA letter is, who can qualify for one, and how you can obtain one for use in Minneapolis, Minnesota.
 We’ll also cover what legal protections an emotional support animal receives.

-Who Can Qualify for an ESA in Minneapolis, Minnesota
+Who Can Qualify for an ESA in Minneapolis?

 In Minneapolis, — and any other U.S. city for that matter — anyone with a diagnosed emotional or mental disability that’s recognized in the DSM-5 manual is eligible to qualify for an ESA.
 Some conditions that qualify for an ESA include: